kkho/serverless-architecture-poc/README.md

 bus and call different apis.

 When the functions are done, the relevant user will get an email for suggestions of the given city, date and price.
+All content will be sent as an attachment in JSON format.

 ### Architecture approach